Clad3815/Twitch-Streamer-GPT/README.md

 3. **Channel and Bot Details**: Information about the bot and channel also contributes to response generation.

-With GPT-3.5 Turbo, the responses generated are not only contextually apt but also engage the audience with wit and interesting conversations.
+With GPT-3.5 Turbo  (or GPT-4) , the responses generated are not only contextually apt but also engage the audience with wit and interesting conversations.

 ### Personalized Responses

-You can provide custom instructions to the GPT-3.5 Turbo model to generate responses that are more personalized and relevant to your stream.
+You can provide custom instructions to the GPT-3.5 Turbo  (or GPT-4)  model to generate responses that are more personalized and relevant to your stream.

 To do that edit the file `prompts/custom_instructions.txt` and add your custom instructions.
-These instructions will be injected into the GPT-3.5 Turbo model to generate responses.
+These instructions will be injected into the GPT-3.5 Turbo  (or GPT-4) model to generate responses.
 (You can use any language you want)

 ## What's New & Exciting

 #### Text-to-Speech Announcements

-Access automated TTS announcements for numerous activities, such as new subscriptions, cheers, resubscriptions, gift subscriptions, etc. Unique, context-relevant messages are composed by utilizing OpenAI GPT-3.5 Turbo and are converted into speech using ElevenLabs TTS API.
+Access automated TTS announcements for numerous activities, such as new subscriptions, cheers, resubscriptions, gift subscriptions, etc. Unique, context-relevant messages are composed by utilizing OpenAI GPT-3.5 Turbo (or GPT-4)  and are converted into speech using ElevenLabs TTS API.

 #### Chat Interactions

 Apart from engaging viewers with voice interactions, our bot also interacts with chat messages using the 'ask' command.
-The script generates witty responses with GPT-3.5 Turbo, converts them into speech and jots them down into the chat.
+The script generates witty responses with GPT-3.5 Turbo (or GPT-4), converts them into speech and jots them down into the chat.

 #### Point Redemptions & Cheering Reactions

 The script also responds to special events like cheerings and point redemptions.
 You get personalized TTS announcements, OpenAI-generated responses, and even modifications in visual animations, resulting in an engaging experience for your viewers.

-To make the best use of this feature, our script combines the prowess of OpenAI's GPT-3.5 Turbo model and various APIs provided in the Twitch and ElevenLabs SDK.
+To make the best use of this feature, our script combines the prowess of OpenAI's GPT-3.5 Turbo (or GPT-4) model and various APIs provided in the Twitch and ElevenLabs SDK.

 #### Voice Command Activation

 Our script uses the Porcupine wake word engine to identify a specific voice command for capturing the streamer's voice.
-OpenAI's Whisper ASR system transcribes the detected voice, and GPT-3.5 Turbo analyzes it to initiate a suitable action.
+OpenAI's Whisper ASR system transcribes the detected voice, and GPT-3.5 Turbo (or GPT-4)  analyzes it to initiate a suitable action.

 #### Regular Calibration and Updates